Connecting communities on the Northumberland Line

 Ground Control shares the ethics and values of MSI and is a proud partner and contributor to the positive impact of the Northumberland railway line project that began with de-vegetation.

 Amongst the waste materials produced from the de-vegetation were many tonnes of wood chips, logs, and the occasional tyre.
-Ground Control contractor James Jameson, was keen to find ways to re-use (divert) these leftover materials.
+Ground Control Contract Manager James Jennings, was keen to find ways to re-use (divert) these leftover materials.

 Adding value by engaging with communities